Frequently Asked Questions

 If a 30° triangle ruler is used, it will take twelve pieces to make a 12 sided polygon or dodecagon.
 Twelve times 30° equals 360° circle.

-So there are twice as many pieces and the shapes won't fit together without some extra pieces to fill the gaps.
+So there are twice as many pieces and the outside edges won't fit together without some extra pieces to fill the gaps at the edges.

 OR, one edge of the 30° ruler will have to be aligned along a line perpendicular to the stripe of the fabric.
 Then cut two symmetrical pieces or one piece with two placements of the ruler.
 End of lesson.